10 Most Common Trailbuilding Mistakes

 7. Building Houses of Straw

 Remember the little piggy who built his house with straw?
 He was eaten by a wolf.
-Using shoddy materials when building trail structures leaves you and others similarly vulnerable by reducing the structure's safety and longevity.
-This opens the door to things like pain, guilt and even lawyers.
-Build it right the first time.
-Keep the wolves at bay.
+Using shoddy materials when building trail structures leaves you and others similarly vulnerable to all kinds of trouble that stem from weathering and insufficient construction.
+This opens the door to things like pain, guilt and even big, bad lawyers.
+For publically accessible, multi-user trails trails it's a often a better bet to build with rock and dirt and avoid wooden structures altogether.

 8. Finishing a Line Before Its Time